-The average scale scores for the 6th grade ELA and math assessments for Atlas students are a little lower than the corresponding average scale scores for the Seattle SD.
+The average scale scores for the 6th grade ELA and math assessments for Atlas students are similar to the corresponding average scale scores for the Seattle SD (Table 29).
 More details are provided below.

-- On the 6th grade ELA assessment, Atlas posted an average scale score of 2563.0 which was approximately 5.1 scale score points lower than the average scale score for the Seattle SD.
-The average scale scores were statistically similar. - On the 6th grade math assessment, Atlas posted an average scale score of 2572.2 which was 6.8 scale score points lower than the average scale score for the Seattle SD.
-The average scale scores were statistically similar.
+- On the 6th grade ELA assessment, Atlas posted an average scale score which was approximately 5.1 scale score points lower than the average scale score for the Seattle SD.
+The average scale scores were similar. - On the 6th grade math assessment, Atlas posted an average scale score which was 6.8 scale score points lower than the average scale score for the Seattle SD.
+Again, the average scale scores were similar.